cryppwn/EscrowCoinCore_Linux/MN_SETUP.md

 These commands may take some time, so please be patient.
 The `install_docker` script requires manual confirmation of the Docker Engine's apt fingerprint.

 **TODO** ADD SCREENSHOT

+At this point, it's probably best to reboot the machine.
+If you still see messages for security updates being available, feel free to run `update_ubuntu.sh` again.

+### Security Configuration
+**TODO** I will need to circle back to this, I had previously configured my server and will need to do this again from a blank slate.

+### Docker Configuration